flyteorg/flyte/docs/user_guide/development_lifecycle/cache_serializing.md

 Flyte handles task execution failures using a timeout on the reservation.
 If the task currently holding the reservation fails to extend it before it times out, another task may acquire the reservation and begin executing the task.

+Flyte uses a tool called [diskcache](https://github.com/grantjenks/python-diskcache), specifically [diskcache.Cache](http://www.grantjenks.com/docs/diskcache/tutorial.html#cache), to save task results so they don’t need to be recomputed if the same task is executed again, a technique known as ``memoization``.
+The results of local task executions are stored under `~/.flyte/local-cache/` and cache keys are composed of **Cache Version**, **Task Signature**, and **Task Input Values**.

 [flytesnacks]: https://github.com/flyteorg/flytesnacks/tree/master/examples/development_lifecycle/